blue-marble/gridpath/doc/source/functionality.rst

 at a project, not whether or not to built a project of pre-defined capacity).
 Once built, these storage projects remain available for the duration of their pre-specified lifetime.
 Minimum and maximum power capacity and duration constraints can be optionally implemented.
+Like with new-build generation, capacity costs added to the objective function include the annualized capital cost and the annual fixed O&M cost.

 Shiftable Load Supply Curve
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^